lupyuen/lupyuen.github.io/src/linux.md

 - [__Armbian Image fails to boot__](https://lupyuen.github.io/articles/star64#armbian-image-for-star64)

-TODO: So Armbian is not quite ready yet for Star64.
+So Armbian is not quite ready for Star64.
+But no worries!
+Armbian will be super helpful for booting NuttX RTOS, we we'll soon see...

 # NuttX prints to QEMU Console